The Wind in the Willows (TV series): Background

 The series is sometimes misidentified as being filmed in claymation.
 The method used by Cosgrove Hall is a stop-motion animation process using scale model sets and posable character figurines.
 The figurines are composed of an articulate metal skeleton (armature) covered in latex rubber, providing the flexibility and the detail which distinguishes the series.

-The series is set at The Riverbank, a mythical location somewhere in Berkshire, south east England.
+The series is set at The Riverbank, a mythical location somewhere in Berkshire, south west England.
 The Riverbank is where Ratty, Mole and Toad live.
 Nearby is the Wild Wood, where Badger and the Weasels live.
 Each episode has a unique story line, although there are some common themes running throughout the series.
 In series 4, the humans start building a new railway that is planned to be built through the area where the animals live.
-The show teaches children about the destruction of forests and animals' natural habits.
 The railway gets closer and closer to the animals' homes, yet in the episode "Happy New Year" it turns out that the railway would be travelling over unsuitable land, and therefore the route is diverted from the Riverbank and Wild Wood areas.